namneyugn21/Roaming/README.md

 - Displays the app logo and name
 - Includes a "Get Started" button that navigates to the home screen

+### Authorization Screen
+- User can now create an account with their email and password.
+These info will be authenticated by Firebase Authentication service.

 ### Home Screen
 - Displays a main feed with placeholder content
 - Implemented with FlatList for scalable and efficient content loading